NiceThings/NiceUtils/README.md

 $ brew install carthage
 ```

-To integrate Drafter into your Xcode project using Carthage, specify it in your Cartfile:
+To integrate MattUtils into your Xcode project using Carthage, specify it in your Cartfile:

 `github "mattthousand/MattUtils"`